-Week 2 (Jan 16): Problematizing “Christian identity” – Ignatius’ epistles
+Week 2 (Jan 16): Problematizing “Christian identity” – Ignatius’ letters

 Week 3 (Jan 23): Jesus adherents in diaspora – 1 Peter

-Week 4 (Jan 30): Israel, Rome, and diaspora – Acts of the Apostles
+Week 4 (Jan 30): From Jerusalem to Rome – Acts of the Apostles

-- Readings: Acts (in Bible); Kotrosits, chapter 3
+- Readings: Acts of the Apostles (in Bible); Kotrosits, chapter 3

-Week 5 (Feb 6): Colonial experience in Platonic philosophical terms – Secret Revelation of John
+Week 5 (Feb 6): Colonial experience in Platonic philosophical terms – Secret Revelation (or: Book) of John

-Assignment 1 (paper) due week 5 at the beginning of class*
+Assignment 1 (paper) with academic integrity quiz due week 5 at the beginning of class*